LAUREN (ROBIN) DERBY

 is Professor of History at Boise State University.
 Her research interests include the social and environmental history of revolution in Latin America, the comparative history of conservation and science, and cultural understandings of climate history.
 Wakild’s published works include Revolutionary Parks: Conservation, Social Justice, and Mexico’s National Parks (University of Arizona Press, 2011), which was awarded the Alfred B. Thomas Award for best book on a Latin American subject by the Southeastern Council of Latin American Studies; the Charles A. Weyerhaueser Award for the best book in forest and conservation history by the Forest History Society; and the Conference on Latin American History’s Elinor Melville Award for the best book on Latin American environmental history.
 At present she is working on a comparative history of transnational conservation and scientific research in Amazonian and Patagonian South America.

-is professor of history and director of the Hemispheric Institute on the Americas at the University of California, Davis.
-He teaches courses on all aspects of Latin American history as well as natural disasters, truth commissions, social movements, and sports and empire.
-His books include The Tupac Amaru Rebellion (Harvard University Press, 2014); Shaky Colonialism: The 1746 Earthquake-Tsunami in Lima, Peru and its Long Aftermath (Duke University Press, 2008); and Smoldering Ashes: Cuzco and the Transition from Colony to Republic, 1780–1840 (Duke University Press, 1999).
-He has also coedited several volumes in Peru, including a compilation of his essays, Diálogos con el Perú (FEP San Marcos, 2009), and introduced and translated with Carlos Aguirre and Willie Hiatt, Alberto Flores Galindo’s Buscando un Inca/In Search of an Inca (Cambridge University Press, 2010).
-Walker has held fellowships from the National Endowment of the Humanities, University of California (President’s Fellowship in the Humanities), American Council of Learned Societies, Social Science Research Council, the American Philosophical Society, the Tinker Foundation, and the MacArthur Foundation.
-He serves on editorial boards in Chile, Peru, Spain, and the United States, and is the Andes editor for the Oxford Research Encyclopedia of Latin American History.
+is professor of history at the University of California, Davis.
+He teaches courses on all aspects of Latin American history as well as natural disasters, truth commissions, social movements, and human rights.
+His books include the graphic history, Witness to the Age of Revolution: The Odyssey of Juan Bautista Túpac Amaru (Oxford University Press, 2020); The Tupac Amaru Rebellion (Harvard University Press, 2014); Shaky Colonialism: The 1746 Earthquake-Tsunami in Lima, Peru and its Long Aftermath (Duke University Press, 2008); and Smoldering Ashes: Cuzco and the Transition from Colony to Republic, 1780–1840 (Duke University Press, 1999), all translated into Spanish.
+With Carlos Aguirre, he published Alberto Flores Galindo: Utopía, historia y revolución (La Siniestra, 2020).
+He has also coedited several volumes in Peru, introduced and translated with Carlos Aguirre and Willie Hiatt, Alberto Flores Galindo’s Buscando un Inca/In Search of an Inca (Cambridge University Press, 2010), and introduced and translated with Michael Lazzara José Carlos Agüero's Los rendidos/The Surrendered (Duke University Press, 2021).
+Walker has held fellowships from the National Endowment of the Humanities, University of California (President’s Fellowship in the Humanities), American Council of Learned Societies, Social Science Research Council, the American Philosophical Society, the Shelby Cullom Davis Center, and the Tinker Foundation.
+From 2015 to 2020 he held the MacArthur Foundation Endowed Chair in Global Human Rights.
+He serves on editorial boards in Chile, Peru, Spain, and the United States.

 is the Director of the Wired Humanities Projects at the University of Oregon.
 She is the chief editor of a string of open-access digital projects relating to Mexican history, including the Mapas Project; the Early Nahuatl Library; the Nahuatl Dictionary (modern and early, with more than 70,000 regular users a year, over 36,000 searchable head words, with attestations of words in phrases pulled from manuscripts and translated to English and Spanish, and with added pictography and audio); and, the Age of Exploration maps by Europeans, with a special focus on the Western Hemisphere.
 She is the author of Transcending Conquest: Nahua Views of Spanish Colonial Mexico (University of Oklahoma Press, 2007), and has co-edited four anthologies.
 She regularly directs NEH Summer Institutes in Oaxaca, Mexico, and she is a Senior Fulbright Scholar.